Principal Data Engineer

 You will already be a seasoned Principal Engineer or at Lead Engineer level looking to take a step up in to a Principal role.

-• Extensive experience in data architecture and data model design is essential
+• Extensive experience in data architecture and data model design

-• Solid knowledge of cloud platforms (Azure DF), Fabric would be handy but is not essential
+• Solid knowledge of cloud platforms (Azure DF); Fabric would be handy but is not essential

-• A grounding in SQL and Python is highly preferable
+• Grounding in SQL and Python

-• Solid understanding of data engineering principles – knows what good looks like.
+• Solid understanding of data engineering principles

 • Financial services experience is handy but not essential

-• Experience in leading/managing/developing other data professionals
+• Experience in leading, managing, developing other data professionals

 Subscribe to Future Tech Insights for the latest jobs & insights, direct to your inbox.